-- Lead the development and implementation of the services educational program. - Value a collaborative approach with families in developing and implementing the educational program. - Create opportunities with families to plan, discuss and reflect on their child's progress both formally and informally. - Engage educators with all elements of the EYLF (including the principles, practices and learning outcomes) that contribute to children's learning and are fundamental to high quality pedagogy and curriculum decision making. - Guide and develop educators and families' understandings about play based learning, and the significance of the early years in the education continuum for children. - Build on the capacity of educators by inspiring, motivating, affirming, challenging and extending their practice and pedagogy. - Create opportunities with educators to plan, discuss and reflect on practice to ensure a high quality educational program. - Demonstrate ongoing learning and reflective practice as one of the principles that underpin effective pedagogy and the importance of establishing a culture of professional inquiry. - Inspire critical reflection conversations and enable the establishment and maintenance of a professional workplace in which educators are all involved.
+- Lead the development and implementation of the services educational program. - Inspire, motivate, challenge, affirm and extend the practice and pedagogical practice of educators. - Value a collaborative approach with families and educators in developing and implementing the educational program. - Create opportunities with families to plan, discuss and reflect on their child's progress both formally and informally. - Engage educators with all elements of the EYLF (including the principles, practices and learning outcomes) that contribute to children's learning and are fundamental to high quality pedagogy and curriculum decision making. - Guide and develop educators and families' understandings about play based learning, and the significance of the early years in the education continuum for children. - Build on the capacity of educators by inspiring, motivating, affirming, challenging and extending their practice and pedagogy. - Create opportunities with educators to plan, discuss and reflect on practice to ensure a high quality educational program. - Demonstrate ongoing learning and reflective practice as one of the principles that underpin effective

-- Support critical reflection with educators in ways that encourage teams to work together and challenge each other. - Reflective practice is embedded in each educator's performance and supported through guidance. - Comprehensive knowledge of theory relating to childhood education and care, professional standards and contemporary understanding of evidence-based best practice approaches to teaching and learning.
+- pedagogy and the importance of establishing a culture of professional inquiry. - Inspire critical reflection conversations and enable the establishment and maintenance of a professional workplace in which educators are all involved. - Support critical reflection with educators in ways that encourage teams to work together and challenge each other. - Reflective practice is embedded in each educator's performance and supported through guidance. - Comprehensive knowledge of theory relating to childhood education and care, professional standards and contemporary understanding of evidence-based best practice approaches to teaching and learning.